aissaei/randomlyordered.github.io/_posts/2021-03-13-you_are_poorer_than_what_you_are_told.md

 ---
 layout: post
-title: You are poorer than what you think
+title: You are poorer than what you are told
 subtitle: Inflation is when you pay fifteen dollars for the ten-dollar haircut you used to get for five dollars when you had hair. — Sam Ewing
 tags: [inflation, economy]
 comments: true